DINA-community/Matching-Agent/README.md

 Replace the `api_token` with the API token printed by the netbox-setup container.
 Replace the `url` with the url of the netbox instance (http://netbox.localhost/).

-To configure the ISDuBa fetcher plugin, copy the file [assets/plugin_configs/data_source/csaf/sample/isduba.toml](assets/plugin_configs/data_source/csaf/sample/isduba.toml) to `assets/plugin_configs/data_source/csaf/isduba_local.toml`.
+To configure the ISDuBA fetcher plugin, copy the file [assets/plugin_configs/data_source/csaf/sample/isduba.toml](assets/plugin_configs/data_source/csaf/sample/isduba.toml) to `assets/plugin_configs/data_source/csaf/isduba_local.toml`.
 The file can be named any way you like, but it must be a toml file.
-Replace the `url` with the url of the ISDuBa instance http://isduba.localhost/.
+Replace the `url` with the url of the ISDuBA instance http://isduba.localhost/.
-Replace the `username` and `password` with the credentials of the ISDuBa user (user/user).
+Replace the `username` and `password` with the credentials of the ISDuBA user (user/user).
 Replace the `keycloak_url` with the url of the keycloak instance http://keycloak.localhost/.

-The ISDuBa interface can be reached at http://isduba.localhost/ and the netbox interface at http://netbox.localhost/.
+The ISDuBA interface can be reached at http://isduba.localhost/ and the netbox interface at http://netbox.localhost/.
 The default credentials are:
 - Netbox: admin / admin
-- ISDuBa: user / user
+- ISDuBA: user / user

-Before starting the synchronizers, make sure to create some assets and csaf advisories in the netbox and ISDuBa instances.
+Before starting the synchronizers, make sure to create some assets and csaf advisories in the netbox and ISDuBA instances.
-Follow the corresponding instructions in the netbox and ISDuBa documentation.
+Follow the corresponding instructions in the netbox and ISDuBA documentation.

 Next, install the python dependencies with uv by running in your terminal or inside pycharm (double tap `<Ctrl>` and enter the command) to set up the local python environment: